PhantomInsights/reddit-bots/README.md

 Python 3 is used to develop and test all the bots.
 The bots use the following libraries.

+* BeautifulSoup - Used to perform web scraping.
 * PRAW - Makes the use of the REddit API very easy.
 * Requests - Used to make GET requests.